Skip to content

 Program Description

-The Applied Business Management Program is designed for students with a strong personal interest in business, economics and entrepreneurship.
-Students interested in entrepreneurial endeavors will receive theoretical and practical experiences through project-based learning.
+The Applied Business Management (ABM) program is designed for students with a strong personal interest in business, economics and entrepreneurship.
+Students will receive theoretical and practical experiences through project-based learning and internship opportunities.
+The program provides a foundation and a head start for students considering further post-secondary education in business programs at college or university.

 • Applicants not meeting the entrance requirements may be accepted as mature students.
 Skills assessment may be required.